asyncapi/generator/apps/generator/docs/file-templates.md

 - id
 ```

-### React
+> You can see an example of a file template that uses the Nunjucks render engine [here](https://github.com/asyncapi/template-for-generator-templates/tree/nunjucks/template/schemas)

+## Generating files with nun-jucks render engine

-The above way of rendering **file templates** works for both `nunjucks` and `react` render engines, but `react` also has another, more generic way to render multiple files.
-It is enough to return an array of `File` components in the rendering component.
-See the following example:
+The above way of rendering **file templates** only works for the Nunjucks render engines.
+To use the React render engine, you need to follow a different approach.
+The React render engine allows for a more generic way to render multiple files by returning an array of `File` components in the rendering component.

+### Example

+The following is a simple hardcoded way to render multiple files using the React render engine:

 ```tsx
 export default function({ asyncapi }) {